ShubhamPoriya/100-days-of-code/log.md

 **Thoughts** I have learnt so far that if we don't code daily, we will tend to forget the functions and methods if we are in a beginner phase.
 So coding everyday is a must thing.

 **Link(s) to work**: Space invaders game (Completed): https://github.com/ShubhamPoriya/Python-Projects/blob/master/Space%20Invaders%20Pygame

+### Day 6: August 24, 2020

+**Today's Progress**: Today I started my course on algoruthm and data structures on coursera.
+I have also started a new game to practice though not my own, I have taken up to get more practice and learn new concepts.

+**Thoughts** The jounrey of self teaching programming is a tough path but its worth every drop of sweat.
+There have been tonnes of blockades on my journey but facing the challenges and finding the solution is what is have learnt so far.

+**Link(s) to work**: Work in progress (Flappy Bird is hatching...)